 FAQs

-Clear, CPR Part 35-compliant reports for complex technology and related disputes.
+Clear, compliant reports for complex technology and related disputes.

-At eExpertWitness.com, we provide independent IT and software expert witness services for legal disputes involving technology, data, and digital systems.
-Based in London and working worldwide, we assist courts, lawyers, solicitors, insurers, and corporate clients in understanding complex technical evidence.
+At eExpertWitness.com, we provide independent IT and software expert, and witness, services for legal disputes involving technology, data, and digital systems.
+Based in London and working worldwide, we assist courts, corporate clients, lawyers, solicitors, insurers, in understanding complex technical issues.
 The following Frequently Asked Questions explain our expertise, process, and how we can support your case with clear, objective, and compliant expert opinions.

 What areas of technology do you specialise in?